Side hustles have gained an amazing amount of traction in recent years, and with good reason.

-It’s interesting because even though attending physicians are typically high-income earners, it doesn’t mean there is any less stress when it comes to finances.
-By the time you add in housing, student loan and consumer debt payments, childcare, and utilities – well, money can feel in short supply.
+While attending physicians are typically high-income earners, it doesn’t mean they don’t face financial stress.
+By the time you add in housing, student loan and consumer debt payments, childcare, and utilities, money can feel in short supply.

 And if you’re a resident, then the money is in even shorter supply.

-Financial goals such as paying off student loans, paying off credit cards, and building emergency funds, – all are worthwhile ways to earmark your earnings.
+- Reaching goals: Financial goals such as paying off credit cards and building emergency funds are worthwhile ways to earmark your earnings.

-For instance, you’ll most likely improve your credit score.
-Since you’re lowering your debt-to-income ratio by paying down debt, then you’ll see an improvement in your credit score calculation.
+- Improve credit score: Since you’re lowering your debt-to-income ratio by paying down debt, then you’ll see an improvement in your credit score calculation.
 This will take place well before your debt is paid off since your credit report is updated each month.

-Having a side gig can allow you to beef up your savings.
+- Boost savings: Having a side gig can help you beef up your savings.
 Whether you add to your savings because you’re earning extra or not paying as much towards debt each month, it doesn’t matter.
-A side gig allows you to have more choices with your money, which is a great benefit.

-Lastly, you are almost certain to become better at financial management.
+- Financial management: You’re almost certain to become better at financial management.
 The additional revenue you earn from the side hustle requires you to make financial decisions.
 Each month, you’ll have to tell your money exactly where to go.
-You don’t want to do all the extra work only to waste the money needlessly!

-Sure, there is plenty of financial benefit to having the extra money coming into your bank account.
-But when you add in the other benefits you might not have thought of, then it can make it even more worthwhile to you.
+Bottom line—there are plenty of financial benefits to having extra money coming into your bank account.
+But when you add in the other benefits you might not have thought of, a side hustle can be even more worthwhile.

 9 Best Side Hustles for Physicians